MuhammadDanyal-QuantumObsessed/Bill-Splitter-Python-basics./README.md

 ##### Note:

-The project intentionally uses fixed values to keep the focus on learning fundamental Python syntax.
+The workshop intentionally uses fixed values to keep the focus on learning fundamental Python syntax.

 ### What It Does
 The program: